zapier/zapier-platform-cli/README.md

 ```

-*Q: Is it possible to iterate over pages in a polling trigger?*
+### Is it possible to iterate over pages in a polling trigger?

-A: Yes, though there are caveats.
+Yes, though there are caveats.
 Your entire function only gets 30 seconds to run.
 HTTP requests are costly, so paging through a list may time out (which you should avoid at all costs).

 ```javascript
 // some async call